Motivic multiplicativity of complete intersections: Introduction

+A remarkable phenomenon suggested by a result of Voisin \cite{Voi15}, together with Murre's conjectures (A) and (B) \cite{Mu93}, is that the motivic multiple multiplicativity defects should stabilize as the number of factors increases.
+This motivates the definition, in Definition \ref{def2.12}, of the stable motivic multiplicativity defect, which in turn leads to vanishing results for modified diagonal classes.
+After establishing a criterion for motivic multiple twist-multiplicativity, we study the behavior of these notions under several geometric constructions, including products, projective bundles, and blow-ups.

-It is a naturally general question to determine the motivic multiple multiplicativity defect for any variety, which would be a challengeable task.
-For the first step, it seems plausible to propose the following. \begin{conjecture} Let $X$ be a smooth projective variety of dimension $n$ equipped with a CK decomposition.
-Then any CK decomposition of $X$ is $m$-fold $mn$-multiplicative for any integer $m\geq 2$.
-In particular, the motivic $m$-fold multiplicativity defect $\mathfrak{d}_m(X)\leq mn$. \end{conjecture} In fact, this is a direct consequence of Murre's conjecture (B).
-However, the above upper bound is generally not sharp.
-So, to obtain the sharp bounds, more sophisticated investigations of the decomposition properties of the small diagonal classes for specific varieties would be desired.
+A fundamental problem is to determine the motivic multiple multiplicativity defect of an arbitrary variety.
+This appears to be a highly challenging task.
+As a first step, it seems reasonable to formulate the following conjecture.

+\begin{conjecture} Let $X$ be a smooth projective variety of dimension $n$ endowed with a CK decomposition.
+Then any CK decomposition of $X$ is $m$-fold $mn$-multiplicative for every integer $m\geq 2$.
+In particular, the motivic $m$-fold multiplicativity defect satisfies